chiechie/chiechie.github.io/source/_posts/invest-like-the-best-booklist.md

 - Clash of the Financial Pundits: How the Media Influences Your Investment Decisions for Better or Worse ，by Joshua M. Brown, Jeff Macke，Learn how to avoid the noise in the news and focus on what matters.
 - Market Wizards, Updated: Interviews With Top Traders ，by Jack D. Schwager ，Learn lessons from the most successful traders in history.
 - [Barry Ritholtz](https://ritholtz.com/), one of the most widely read market thinkers, has a series of phenomenal interviews with  legends of business & investing.
 Each contains valuable lessons, you can find them all here.
 - Consuela Mack, like Ritholtz, interviews the leading minds in finance and investing on her weekly program “**Wealth Track**.”
 Each program is full of valuable insights.

 ## 换位思考？

 Counterpoints/Glass Half Empty
 people tend to only read/notice information that confirms what they already believe (this is called “confirmation bias”).
-I therefore find it useful to read books that make cogent arguments against my central beliefs.
+I therefore find it useful to read books that make 有说服力的（cogent） arguments against my central beliefs.

 - The Death of Money: The Coming Collapse  of the International Monetary System by James Rickards ：Why the U.S. dollar may face a grim future.
 - The Decline of the West - Vol I - Full Formatting by Oswald Spengler。Why the modern west looks a lot like previous empires (Babylonian, Roman, Egyptian, etc.) on the precipice of decline